martinus/differential-evolution-rs/README.md

 Generic, simple, fast Differential Evolution for Rust.

 Currently this is my little learning project, to get to know rust.
+I try to crate a nice generic API interface, but first I just try to get it to work on a little example and set up everything correctly.

 ## License